No wave cinema: Legacy

 Like the later Dogme 95 creative movement, No Wave Cinema has been described as a defining period in low budget film production.

 Stranger Than Paradise was inducted into the National Film Registry in 2002.

 In 2010, French filmmaker Céline Danhier created a documentary film titled Blank City.
-The film presents an oral history of the no wave cinema and Cinema of Transgression movements through interviews with Jarmusch, Kern, Buscemi, Poe, Seidelman, Ahearn, Zedd, John Waters, Blondie’s Debbie Harry, hip-hop legend Fab 5 Freddy, Thurston Moore of Sonic Youth, and Jack Sargeant.
+The film presents an oral history of the no wave cinema and Cinema of Transgression movements through interviews with Jarmusch, Kern, Buscemi, Poe, Seidelman, Ahearn, Zedd, John Waters, Blondie’s Debbie Harry, hip-hop legend Fab 5 Freddy, Thurston Moore of Sonic Youth, and writer Jack Sargeant.
 The soundtrack includes music by Patti Smith, Television, Richard Hell & The Voidoids, James Chance and the Contortions, Bush Tetras and Sonic Youth.

-In 2011, the Museum of Arts and Design celebrated the movement with the retrospective "No Wave Cinema", which included works by Jarmusch, Kern, Mitchell, Poe, Zedd, Scot and Beth B., Lizzie Borden, Edo Bertoglio and Kembra Pfahler.
+In 2011, the Museum of Arts and Design celebrated the movement with the retrospective "No Wave Cinema", which included works by Jarmusch, Kern, Mitchell, Poe, Zedd, Scott B and Beth B, Lizzie Borden, Edo Bertoglio and Kembra Pfahler.

+In 2017, the Museum of Modern Art presented the exhibition Club 57: Film, Performance, and Art in the East Village, 1978–1983, which included screenings of several rarely seen but notable No wave films.
+Filmmakers included Michael Oblowitz, Ann Magnuson, Beth B, M. Henry Jones, John Ahearn, Michael Holman, and Tom Rubnitz, among others.

 In 2023, the No Wave movement, including No Wave Cinema, received institutional recognition at the Centre Pompidou in Paris with a Nicolas Ballet curated exhibition entitled Who You Staring At: Culture visuelle de la scène no wave des années 1970 et 1980 (Visual culture of the no wave scene in the 1970s and 1980s).
-Featured in the installation was Scott B and Beth B's 11 minute film Letters to Dad (1979).
-An interview with Beth B, No Wave film screenings and musical performances, with three recorded conversations with No Wave artists, were included as part of the exhibition.
+Featured in the installation was Scott B and Beth B's 11 minute film Letters to Dad.
+An interview with Beth B, No Wave film screenings and musical performances, and three recorded conversations with No Wave artists were included as part of the exhibition.

+In 2026, following the death of pioneering No wave filmmaker, Amos Poe a month earlier, Metrograph curated an exhibition entitled Amos Poe and No Wave Cinema.
+The program featured several of Poe's classics, such as The Blank Generation, Unmade Beds, and The Foreigner, as well as later works such as Empire II.
+Other films screened included Susan Seidelman's Smithereens, Bette Gordon's Variety, and Midnight Coffee, directed by Poe protégé Jaime Levinas.
+Also included was the rarely seen No wave film Stiletto, directed by Melvie Arslanian.
+The film is notable for starring Poe in a leading role and its cinematography by Michael Oblowitz, who made the second No wave cinema film.